THE GENOCIDE OF THE GREEKS IN TURKEY

 Cosmos Publishing 2016

-The Izmit Massacres of 1920-21 were massacres perpetrated by Kemalist forces on Greek communities in the region east of Istanbul historically known as Nicomedia.
+The Izmit Massacres were a series of massacres perpetrated by Kemalist forces on Greek communities in the region east of Istanbul historically known as Bithynia between 1920-1921.
 According to one report, at least 32 Greek villages were looted or burned and more than 12,000 Greeks were massacred.

-Translated for the very first time in English and with a prologue by Tessa Hofmann, this edition will shed some light into just one of the many chapters of the Greek Genocide, a genocide which claimed the life of approximately one million Greeks living in the former Ottoman Empire.
+Translated for the very first time in English and with a prologue by Tessa Hofmann, this edition puts into perspective the claims of mutual atrocities which both Greeks and Turks were accused of in this region.
+The events described in the book will shed some light into just one of the many chapters of the Greek Genocide, a genocide which claimed the life of approximately one million Greeks living in the former Ottoman Empire.

 With moving testimonies contextualized with scholarly and journalistic commentary, this book improves immeasurably our understanding of the Anatolian Greek genocide by Kemalist militants.
 The book helps to correct the omission of the Greek experience from the Armenian genocide literature.
 Hannibal Travis, Professor of Law.